 Taylor, A. and McDonough, K. M. (Forthcoming 2021).
 Safeguarding the Epistemic Agency of Intellectually Disabled Learners.
 In Winston C. Thompson (Ed.), Philosophy of Education 2021.

-Bacon, J. K. and Taylor, A. (In Press).
+Bacon, J. K. and Taylor, A. (2021).
 Teaching “Subversively Inclusive” College Courses on Disability, Identity, History, and Activism.
 Journal of Teaching Disability Studies.

 Bonet, S. W. and Taylor, A. (2020).
 “I Have an Idea!:” A Disabled Refugee’s Curriculum of Navigation for Resettlement Policy and Practice.
 Curriculum Inquiry 50(3): 242-261.